What is gaming addiction?

 Do not recognize the problem, even with obvious consequences

-1. Winning phase
+1. Winnings phase

 - Increased interest, excitement, each session gives an emotional "thrill"